NicolasLalonde/VBA-Progress-Bar/README.md

  **incrementProgress([String], [Double])**:

-   adds to the number of tasks completed,
+   adds to the number of tasks completed

    optionally changes the description under the progress bar

  **newSubTask(Double, [String], [Double])**:

    displays the subProgress bar and creates a new subtask with a given total

-                         optionally changes the description under the progress bar optionally takes a number (default 1) which corresponds to the number of total tasks which the subtask is worth ends any previous subtask
+   optionally changes the description under the progress bar

+   optionally takes a number (default 1) which corresponds to the number of total tasks which the subtask is worth

+   ends any previous subtask

  **endSubTask([String])**: